-8.28.3 Station Precinct
+8.2 Station Precinct

-8.2.18.3.1 A broad mix of uses shall be encouraged in the Station Precinct, as shown on Schedule F, with a concentration of office and retail uses around the subway station.
-A mix of high-rise and mid-rise buildings, as described in Policy 8.6.1, shall also be encouraged.
+- 8.2.1 A broad mix of uses shall be encouraged in the Station Precinct, as shown on Schedule F, with a concentration of office and retail uses around the subway station.
+A mix of high-rise and mid-rise buildings, as described in Policy 8.7.1, shall also be encouraged.

-8.2.28.3.2 The following uses generally shall be permitted in the Station Precinct:
+- 8.2.2 The following uses generally shall be permitted in the Station Precinct:

 - Corporate, professional or government office;

-- Hotel:
+- Hotel;

 - Conference facility;

 - College or university;

 - Commercial school;

+- Retail, service commercial and public uses, including:

+- retail stores

+- restaurants (including patios)

+- places of entertainment

+- o personal and business services

+- professional offices and public institutions

+- o financial institutions

+- o public school, library, cultural facility or community centre

+- o daycares

+- Large scale retail, in accordance with Policy 8.6.6;

-- Retail, including and Major Retail over 10,000 square metres;
+- Major Retail over 10,000 square metres;

-- Place of entertainment;

-- Restaurant:

-- Financial institution;

-- Personal or business service;

-- Residential dwelling:
+- Residential dwelling;

 - Art studio;

 - Place of worship;

-- Daycare;

-- Public school, library, cultural facility or community centre;

 - Public parking;

 - Park.

-- 8.2.38.3.3 The City's goal is to achieve a true mixed-use downtown core that includes a significant proportion of office space that benefits from close proximity to the subway station.
+- 8.2.3 The City's goal is to achieve a true mixed-use downtown core that includes a significant proportion of office space that benefits from close proximity to the subway station.
 To that end, office uses shall be required within the "office uses required" areas identified on Schedule G. Office uses shall occupy a minimum of 15% of the planned total gross floor area of all uses on all development blocks for the "office uses required" areas north of Highway 7, and 15% of the planned total gross floor area of all uses on all development blocks for the "office uses required" areas south of Highway 7.
 The minimum 15% requirement may be satisfied on a single block or multiple blocks.
 Development Concept Reports, as described in Section 10.6, shall explain how the requirement will be met.
-In the areas where office uses are required, as identified in Schedule G, office uses shall occupy a minimum of 35% of the gross floor area on each development block, as defined bystreets or open spaces, or a minimum of 35% of the floor area on combined development blocks on each side of Highway 7, where the combined blocks are the subject of a single development application.
-Development Concept Reports, as described in Policy 10.6.1, shall explain how this target will be achieved.

-- 8.2.4 Notwithstanding Policy 8.2.2, Schedule H identifies the street frontages where commercial uses, including retail stores, restaurants, places of entertainment, personal and business services, and professional offices shall be required or permitted.
-Such uses shall be street-related, contained in mixed-use buildings and generally restricted to the streets identified in Schedule H. In addition, neighbourhood-oriented retail uses may be
+- 8.2.4 Lands within the Black Creek Remediation Area identified on Schedule F, which encompasses the Black Creek floodplain, shall be subject to Policies 5.6.4 to 5.6.10.
+Modifications to the boundaries of the Station Precinct, based on the Black Creek Remediation Strategy, may be made without amendment to this plan.